zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 }
 ```

+One of the concerns with the implementation outlined above is the necessity to store the geometry of the entire path.
+A performance-oriented implementation of unidirectional path tracing can avoid storing the path by accumulating its contribution for several wavelengths during the path tracing step.

 ### Spectral Tracking

 [Spectral tracking](https://dl.acm.org/citation.cfm?id=3073665) presents an alternative way to accelerate spectral rendering.
 It uses a radically different approach by incorporating [null collisions](https://hal.archives-ouvertes.fr/hal-01688110/) into the radiative transport equation.